jjloomis/file-and-folder-management/file-and-folder-naming-conventions.md

 # File and Folder naming conventions

-Servers and multimedia programs sometimes run into problems when file and folder names contain special characters (apostrophes, slashes, question marks, etc.)
+Servers and multimedia programs sometimes run into problems when file and folder names contain special characters (for example: @, ?, ", /, #, &, etc.)

-To avoid these problems, use only the following characters when naming files and folders:
+To avoid these problems, stick to the following characters when naming files and folders:

 * Lowercase letters (a-z)
 * Numbers